o1-labs/proof-systems/book/src/specs/kimchi.md

   * TODO: lookup
   * TODO: public commitment is not here, but is in the sequence diagram
 * evaluations of these polynomials at two random points $\zeta$ and $\zeta \omega$
-* evaluations at the two random points of these addotional polynomials:
+* evaluations at the two random points of these additional polynomials:
   * the 6 s (sigma)
   * TODO: lookup
   * generic selector